FrankensteinVariorum/fv-collation/EditingFrankenstein.md

 8) We will not be preserving the form work including the signatures, though we could add this into the TEI later.

-9) Footnotes or endnnotes in the printed editions will be moved, marked as `<note>` and placed next to the material they annotate rather than presented in their physical location on the page.
+9) Footnotes or endnotes in the printed editions will be moved, marked as `<note>` and placed next to the material they annotate rather than presented in their physical location on the page.